History of the Intelligence and Security Committee

 The Parliamentary Joint Committee on ASIO - 1988 to 2001

-The Committee was first appointed in August 1988, during the 35th Parliament, as the Parliamentary Joint Committee on the Australian Security Intelligence Organisation (the ASIO Committee).
+The Committee was first appointed during the 35th Parliament, in August 1988, as the Parliamentary Joint Committee on the Australian Security Intelligence Organisation (the ASIO Committee).

 ...further improvement [to existing oversight and accountability measures] can be obtained by directly involving the Parliament–on both sides and in both Houses–in imposing the discipline of an external scrutiny of the intelligence and security agencies quite independent of the Executive.
 While the Government has been conscious also of the need to carefully protect intelligence and security information, it believes that appropriate arrangements can be made to ensure that a small but informed parliamentary committee would operate effectively in the public interest.